dimforge/nphysics.org/docs/nphysics_testbed.md

 ```
 Two elements are notable here:

-1. This collider will ever move so we don't have to create a body and can simply attach it to the `BodyHandle::ground()`.
+1. This collider will never move so we don't need a body and can simply attach it to the `BodyHandle::ground()`.
 2. We want our cube to have a half-width of 50 exactly.
 Therefore, we remove `COLLIDER_MARGIN` (here equal to 0.01) from the cuboid half-extents.
-This is then regained by the dilation applied by **nphysics** on the collider (and specified as the first parameter of `.add_collider(...)`).
+This is then regained by the margin added by **nphysics** on the collider (and specified as the first parameter of `.add_collider(...)`).
+This concept of margin is explained in the [section on colliders](rigid_body_simulations_with_contacts/#colliders).

 Finally, we can setup our pile of boxes.
-This time, because our boxes are dynamic, we will have to create one rigid body for each box, to which one collider will be attached.
+This time, because our boxes are dynamic, we will have to create one rigid-body for each box, and attach one collider to each rigid-body.

 ```rust
 let num = 7; // There will be 7 * 7 * 7 = 343 boxes here.